-Children are vulnerable to extremist ideology and radicalisation.
+Children may be susceptible to extremist ideology and radicalisation.
 Similar to protecting children from other forms of harms and abuse, protecting children from this risk should be a part of a school's safeguarding approach.
 The definitions used here are: